vatlab/sos-papermill/README.md

 # Papermill engine for SoS Notebook

-This is a paper mill engine for the execution of SoS Polyglot Notebook.
+This is a papermill engine for the batch execution of SoS Polyglot Notebook.

 ## Installation